remnrem/luna-doc/docs/ref/power-spectra.md

  - apply the filter-Hilbert method to determine instantaneous phase of the signal

- - given a defined _anchor_ for annotation events (e.g. start, middle or end) it assess whether or not the events occur randomly with respect to the phase of the signal, using randomization to generate surrogate time series
+ - given a defined _anchor_ for annotation events (e.g. start, middle or end) it assesses whether or not the events occur randomly with respect to the phase of the signal, using randomization to generate surrogate time series

 For the purpose of calculating overlap statistics, phase bins are fixed in 18 20-degree bins.